rolftimmermans/zeromq-ng/README.md

 Asynchronously iterate over messages becoming available on the socket.
 When the socket is closed with `close()`, the iterator will return.
 Returning early from the iterator will **not** close the socket.

-Async iterators are a TC39 stage 3 proposal.
-They can be used with Babel, TypeScript or natively in Node 8+ with the `--harmony_async_iteration` flag.
+Async iterators can be used natively in Node 10+.

-The well-known symbol `Symbol.asyncIterator` must be present for this method to be defined.
-That means any polyfill must be enabled **before** loading this library.

 * **Arguments** <br/>
   (none)